ZoetropeLabs/zoetrope.io/zconnect.md

 primary_menu: true
 ---

-We deliver a complete connected product so you can scale your business
+so you can scale your business